-The collection consists of two rather separate entities, although the ‘political colleagues conniving’ aspect of the letters in the S1 volume discussed below flow into the 79 letters in volume S2 from Robert White (1819-1894) to his uncle, friend and business partner in the firm Godlonton, White & Co.
+1.2 The collection consists of two rather separate entities, although the ‘political colleagues conniving’ aspect of the letters in the S1 volume, discussed below, flow into the 79 letters in volume S2 from Robert White (1819-1894) to his uncle, friend and business partner in the firm Godlonton, White & Co.
 The details are as follows.

-Just six letters in S1 do not involve Godlonton.
+2.1 Only six letters in S1 do not involve Godlonton.
 These are from the 1780s and predate him and are by and to colonial personnel at a high level, involving such key figures as Macartney, Dundas, Barnard and Caledon.
 There is also another letter where the writer is not known, although this is probably Macartney.
-These letters concern European incursions and what to make of them and of the various indigenous peoples thereby encountered and reported on.
+These letters concern European incursions in southern Africa and what to make of them and of the various indigenous peoples thereby encountered and reported on.

 - There are five letters from Thomas Philipps.

 - There is one letter from John Centilevres Chase to Philipps, sent by Phillips as an enclosure with one of his own to Godlonton.